bigfrogstudios/game-design-assignment/README.md

 - You must delivery the task as a fork Git repository.

 ## Example
-Obs: The following example is not considered a well made test, is just an idea of what we expect in terms of size.
+Obs: The following example is just an idea of what we expect in terms of size.
 Be creative.
+Don't copy it.

 Before:
 ![image](https://user-images.githubusercontent.com/40356907/165388713-7bf9d585-c12a-42aa-8510-c0e2d4a07890.png)